 Keep Accurate Records

 Document all aspects of the incident, including the circumstances surrounding the injury, any witnesses, and the details of your medical treatment.
-This documentation should include photos of the accident scene, a written event account, and any correspondence with your employer or medical providers.
+This documentation should include photos of the accident scene, a written account, and any correspondence with your employer or medical providers.

 Maintaining accurate records can help support your claim and ensure you receive the appropriate compensation.
 Additionally, keep track of all expenses related to your injury, such as medical bills, travel expenses for treatment, and other relevant costs.